Clueless-Community/scrape-up/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Got any bugs or wanna create a new features to be implemented
+about: Got any bugs or wanna create a new feature to be implemented
 title: ''
 labels: ''
 assignees: ''